Financing the University

 Annual Fund, Outright Gifts, Matching Gifts, and Gifts in Kind

 Annual gifts are contributions for the current, unrestricted use of the University or any of its colleges, schools, and programs.
 Outright gifts include contributions of cash, securities, and written pledges.
 Gifts of securities are credited at market value on the date the gift is delivered or postmarked.
 Matching gifts are from companies or organizations that wish to encourage charitable giving by matching their employees’ contributions.
-Gifts in kind are gifts of tangible personal or real property, such as artwork, computers, real estate, and services, which may be used by Liberty University or sold for funds to help support our continuing efforts to provide an outstanding Christian higher education.
+Gifts in kind or noncash contributions are gifts of tangible personal or real property, such as artwork, computers, real estate, and services, which may be used by Liberty University or sold for funds to help support our continuing efforts to provide an outstanding Christian higher education.
 Gifts in kind may provide substantial tax benefits.

 Specific information on the above plans may be obtained by contacting:

-Brian C. Mentzer, Sr.
+Brian C. Mentzer

-Senior Vice President of Development
+Executive Vice President of Development

 1971 University Blvd.